 - RLDP detects rogue access points that are configured for open authentication. - RLDP detects rogue access points that use a broadcast BSSID (that is, the access point broadcasts its SSID in beacons). - RLDP detects only rogue access points that are on the same network.
-In other words, if an access list in the network prevents the sending of RLDP traffic from the rogue access point to the controller, RLDP does not work. - RLDP does not work on 5-GHz dynamic frequency selection (DFS) channels. - If the automatic RLDP attempt does not detect the rogue (due to a noisy RF environment, for example), the controller does not retry.
-However, you can initiate RLDP manually on a rogue at any time.
+In other words, if an access list in the network prevents the sending of RLDP traffic from the rogue access point to the controller, RLDP does not work. - RLDP does not work on 5-GHz dynamic frequency selection (DFS) channels.
+However, this works when the managed access point is a monitor mode AP on a DFS channel.